 - There is a possibility that any workers compensation benefit received be terminated at any time though there are certain times that terminations are more likely to take place than others.
 Some other benefits that are subject to termination are vocational rehabilitation benefits, pain management benefits, transportation benefits, and temporary total disability benefits.

-How do they fight providing Maryland Workers Compensation Benefits
+How do they avoid providing Maryland Workers Compensation Benefits

 - The most often used method to terminate benefits by the work comp adjuster is an Independent Medical Evaluation (IME).
 This is a second opinion by a doctor of the insurance companies choosing.
 The adjuster will often request the IME doctor to comment on the injured workers ability to work.
 Even if the injured worker has an out of work not by their treating provider the adjuster is within her legal right to terminate lost wage payments if the IME doctor indicates that the injured worker is able to work.
 The adjuster will also ask the IME doctor to indicate whether past, present, and future treatment is related to the work accident.
 In the event the IME doctor indicates past treatment was not related to the work accident the adjuster may refuse to pay for past medical expenses.
 If the IME doctor indicates that the present treatment is not related to the work accident then treatment may immediately be denied which will prevent the injured from getting authorization for follow up care.
 And if the IME doctor indicates that there is no necessity for any future treatment the adjuster will not only withhold authorization but he or she may also attempt to end the workers comp case completely.